 - Public Safety (Administration of Justice, Emergency Medical Services: Paramedic, Fire Technology)

 - Radiologic Technology (Computed Tomography, Mammography)

 - Respiratory Therapy

 School of Continuing Education

-The School of Continuing Education provides a variety of noncredit courses and certificates as well as comprehensive offerings of fee-based, not-for-credit community services classes and contract training.
-Students can earn noncredit Certificates of Competency and Certificates of Completion in a variety of Career Technical/Vocational areas.
+The School of Continuing Education (SCE) provides a variety of noncredit courses and certificates as well as comprehensive offerings of fee-based, not-for-credit community services classes and contract training.
+Students can earn noncredit Certificates of Competency and Certificates of Completion in Basic Skills, Career Technical/Vocational, and English as a Second Language areas.
 Programs within the Division provide orientation, assessment, educational planning, and embedded counseling services.

 - Adult Basic Education